Rules and Memorandum and Articles

 (d) Affiliates may elect to pay a reduced subscription at one of two rates, depending on whether they choose to receive ‘The Bone and Joint Journal’ and ‘the BJJ 360’ as part of the subscription entitlement.

 (e) Medical Students and Foundation Year Doctors will receive online access to the ‘BJJ 360’.

 (f) Subscriptions for SAS Surgeons to the Bone and Joint Journal remain under review.

 (g) Subscriptions are due on 1st January of each year and are payable in advance.
 They shall be proposed by the Council and agreed at a general meeting.

 (h) The Council shall have power to remit, reduce or suspend the subscription of any member at its discretion.
 Any such request for consideration from a member must be put in writing.

 (i) In the event of election to membership after 1st January of any given year, a pro rata subscription will be applied from the start of the calendar month after the election to membership.
 Publications shall commence shortly after the first payment is received.
 Any member whose membership category changes during the calendar year will have the charges pro rata from the start of the calendar month after the re-grade is approved.

 (j) No member shall be entitled to any of the privileges of the Association while their subscription is in arrears.
-If it remains unpaid for nine months they shall automatically cease to be a member of the Association.
-Re-election and re-registration may be granted by the Council and agreed by the Honorary Secretary and Honorary Treasurer as advised by the BOA Chief Executive.
+If it remains unpaid for three months they shall automatically cease to be a member of the Association.
+Re-election and re-registration may be granted by the Council and agreed by the Honorary Secretary and Honorary Treasurer as advised by the BOA Chief Operating Officer.

 14. The Association’s financial year shall extend from 1 January to 31 December inclusive.